Cajac/picoCTF-Writeups/picoCTF_2021/Cryptography/No_Padding_No_Problem.md

 ### Solve with pwntools

-Lets write a script with the help of [pwntools](https://docs.pwntools.com/en/stable/index.html)
+Let's write a script with the help of [pwntools](https://docs.pwntools.com/en/stable/index.html)
 ```python
 #!/usr/bin/python